 Do the enabling objectives build (correctly sequenced using Bloom’s Taxonomy) to the terminal learning outcome?
 How do you know?

-Will the learning objectives prepare the intended students to enhance their job performance or acquire a more complete understanding of their career field?
-Justify your opinion.
+How will the learning objectives prepare the intended students to enhance their job performance or acquire a more complete understanding of their career field?

 Is the course assessment strategy sufficient to measure and/or observe the students’ performance of the learning objectives?
-Justify your opinion.

 How will students demonstrate their achievements to you according to your assessment strategy?